ahoat/Wordle/README.md

 ---
 ## Task

-Recreate the wordle rules as below
+- Recreate the wordle rules as below
 Create a button to show or hide the rules when clicked

 <img src="rules_image.jpg" alt="Snapshot of the Wordle game rules" width=300px height=350px>

+- Create game board to see overlaying effect of rules